digitalrightswatch/digitalrightswatch.org.au/content/blog/2019-05-15-technology-is-as-biased-as-its-makers.md

   - Articles

 ---
 From exploding Ford Pintos to racist algorithms, all harmful technologies are a product of unethical design.
-And yet, like car companies in the ’70s, today’s tech companies would rather blame the user.
+And yet, like car companies in the '70s, today's tech companies would rather blame the user.

 [Read the rest of this article on Long Reads][1]